-Amounts reported in the "Executive Contributions" column represent contributions of base salary earned and reported in the 2022 "Salary" column of the Summary Compensation Table, plus contributions earned in 2021 and paid in 2022 under the Executive Incentive Compensation Plan included in the 2021 Summary Compensation Table under "Non-Equity Incentive Plan Compensation."
-The amounts reported in the "Matching Company Contributions" column represent the pre-tax matching contributions made by us in early 2023 based on 2022 executive contributions; these amounts are also included in amounts reported for 2022 in the "All Other Compensation" column of the Summary Compensation Table.
-Actual matching contributions after required tax withholding were: Mr. Swanson, \$46,595, Mr. Joseph P. Boyle, \$45,980, Mr. Bragdon, \$49,310, and Mr. Potter, \$45,402.
-None of the amounts in the "Aggregate Earnings" column are included in amounts reported in the Summary Compensation Table because the Company does not pay guaranteed, above-market or preferential earnings on deferred compensation.
-As a result, excluding amounts reflected in the "Aggregate Earnings" column in this Proxy Statement and prior year proxy statements, the amounts included in the "Aggregate Balance" column that have been reported in the Summary Compensation Table in this Proxy Statement or in prior year proxy statements are: Mr. Swanson, \$707,329, Mr. Joseph P. Boyle, \$432.504.
-Mr. Bragdon, \$1.717.676, and Mr. Potter \$479.302.
+Amounts reported in the "Executive Contributions" column represent contributions of base salary earned and reported in the 2023 "Salary" column of the 2023 Summary Compensation Table, plus contributions earned in 2022 and paid in 2023 under the Executive Incentive Compensation Plan included in the 2022 Summary Compensation Table under "Non-Equity Incentive Plan Compensation."
+The amounts reported in the "Matching Company Contributions" column represent the pre-tax matching contributions made by us in early 2024 based on 2023 executive contributions; these amounts are also included in amounts reported for 2023 in the "All Other Compensation" column of the 2023 Summary Compensation Table.
+Actual matching contributions after required tax withholding were: Mr. Swanson, \$28,231, Mr. Joseph P. Boyle, \$27,611, Mr. Bragdon, \$33,105, and Mr. Potter, \$33,197.
+None of the amounts in the "Aggregate Earnings" column are included in amounts reported in the 2023 Summary Compensation Table because the Company does not pay guaranteed, above-market or preferrable earnings on deferred compensation.
+As a result, excluding amounts reflected in the "Aggregate Earnings" column in this Proxy Statement and prior year proxy statements, the amounts included in the "Aggregate Balance" column that have been reported in the Summary Compensation Table in this Proxy Statement or in prior year proxy statements are: Mr. Swanson, \$818,301, Mr. Joseph P. Boyle, \$662,524, Mr. Bragdon, \$1,938,004, and Mr. Potter \$763,803.

 Nonqualified Deferred Compensation Plan.
-In 2022, the named executive officers were eligible to participate in our 401(k) Excess Retirement Plan.
-Under the plan, following meeting maximum IRS deferral limits under the 401(k) Plan, the participants may elect to defer up to 70% of eligible compensation and we would make matching contributions for the participants equal to 100% of their elective deferrals up to 4% of their total eligible compensation and 50% of their elective deferrals from 4% to 6% of their total eligible compensation, minus the matching contribution the participant would be eligible to receive under the qualified 401(k) Plan.
-The Board or the CEO can change or eliminate matching contributions to the 401(k) Excess Retirement Plan at any time.
-Our matching contributions for 2022 to the accounts of the named executive officers under the qualified and nonqualified 401(k) plans are included under the heading "All Other Compensation" in the Summary Compensation Table.
+In 2023, the named executive officers, excluding our CEO, were eligible to participate in our 401(k) Excess Retirement Plan.
+Under the plan, following meeting maximum IRS deferral limits under the qualified 401(k) Plan, the participants may elect to defer up to 70% of eligible compensation and so long as the Company makes matching contributions under the qualified 401(k) Plan for the given calendar year, we would make matching 401(k) Excess Retirement Plan contributions for eligible participants equal to 100% of their elective deferrals up to 4% of their total eligible compensation and 50% of their elective deferrals from 4% to 6% of their total eligible compensation, minus the matching contribution the participant would be eligible to receive under the qualified 401(k) Plan.
+To be eligible for a 401(k) Excess Retirement Plan match, participants must make a deferral election for the plan year and remain employed with the Company through December 31 of the plan year.
+However, if a participant has a voluntary separation of service with the Company before December 31 of the plan year, is age 55 and has at least 10 years of service, they are eligible for a 401(k) Excess Retirement Plan match.
+The Board or the CEO can change or eliminate matching contributions to the 401(k) Plan.
+Our matching contributions for 2023 to the accounts of the named executive officers under the qualified and nonqualified 401(k) plans are included under the heading "All Other

+Compensation" in the 2023 Summary Compensation Table.
 The Company's prior 401(k) Excess Plan was frozen as of December 31, 2021.